 You can watch the entire film below:

 Elba is set to star in No Good Deed (2014), The Gunman (2015), and provide the voice of Shere Khan in The Jungle Book (2015).
-It was just recently announced he’s set to star in the film adaptation of Uzodinma Iweala‘s 2005 novel Beasts of No Nation, with the release date to be determined.
+It was just recently announced he’s set to star in the film adaptation of Uzodinma Iweala‘s 2005 novel Beasts, with the release date to be determined.

 Okay, maybe we should expect another “man panic” based on Elba’s upcoming year?